Welcome to The Phoenix Medical Centre

 The Phoenix Medical Centre moved to purpose built premises on the seafront at Goring-By-Sea in October 2011.

-There are 3 partners at the Phoenix Medical Centre, Dr Anthony Funnell, Dr Fatema Chowdhury and Dr Juliana Haynes.
+There are 2 partners at the Phoenix Medical Centre, Dr Fatema Chowdhury and Dr Juliana Haynes.
+Dr Robert Mockett also works at the practice as a salaried GP but sadly will be leaving us at the end of December.

 At The Phoenix Medical Centre in West Sussex the doctors and nurses take pride in offering the highest standard of patient-centred healthcare.
 We run many clinics for chronic disease care and offer a wide variety of other medical services such as antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
 See "Clinics and Services" on the toolbar.